v-sbradley/bacx-pr/topics/get-started.md

 with contributing or editing content in our docs repos on GitHub.

+## Create GitHub account and join our org

 > [!IMPORTANT]
 > Folks who already contribute content to our repos don’t have to perform the **first two** steps again.
 Also, this is just a one-time setup.